Expat Exchange

 We asked expats in Granada if they have access to public healthcare in Granada.
 And, if they do have access, what is it like.
 They wrote...

 "The healthcare system in Granada has been very responsive to the pandemic.
 The government has implemented strict safety protocols to ensure the safety of both patients and healthcare workers.
 All medical appointments are now conducted virtually, and the hospitals have implemented strict safety protocols for in-person visits.
 The healthcare system has also been providing free testing for those who are showing symptoms of the virus.
 Additionally, the government has provided financial assistance to those who have been affected by the pandemic, such as those who have lost their jobs or have been unable to work due to the pandemic.
-Overall, the healthcare system in Granada has been very responsive to the pandemic and has done its best to ensure the safety of its citizens," remarked one expat in Granada.
+Overall, the healthcare system in Granada has been very responsive to the pandemic and has done its best to ensure the safety of its citizens," said an expat in Granada.

 What advice do you have for expats having a baby in Granada?